 Canakinumab Add-on Treatment for Schizophrenia (CATS) Study

-You are invited to participate in a research study of a human immune cell-line antibody on language, memory, and symptoms of schizophrenia.
-This human immune cell-line antibody, canakinumab, is a class of medication that decreases the levels of the protein interleukin-1beta (IL-1β).
+The CATS study is investigating the use of Canakinumab adjunctive treatment to reduce symptoms and improve cognition in people with schizophrenia displaying elevated blood inflammatory markers.
+We are examining whether the use of this human immune cell-line antibody can help to improve language, memory, and reduce symptoms of schizophrenia.
+This human immune cell-line antibody, canakinumab, is a class of medication that decreases the levels of a protein called interleukin-1beta (IL-1β).
 The IL-1β protein is produced in response to inflammation in your body and canakinumab can decrease IL-1β protein and inflammation by blocking the pathway.
-We hope to learn how this human immune cell-line antibody, in addition to your normal antipsychotic medication, can also improve thought processing and reduce symptoms in people with schizophrenia, and to determine if this human immune cell-line antibody can be used as a new therapeutic treatment for thinking problems and symptoms in people with schizophrenia.
+We hope to learn how this human immune cell-line antibody, in addition to standard antipsychotic medication, can improve thought processing and reduce symptoms in people with schizophrenia, and to determine if this human immune cell-line antibody can be used as a new therapeutic treatment for people with schizophrenia.